 - 1. Access Blackboard every week.
-Three weeks without accessing Blackboard may result in a drop.
 You will turn in everything online.
 Learn how to use Blackboard.
-If you don't know how to use them, YouTube has lots of tutorials. - 2.
+If you don't know how to use Blackboard, YouTube has lots of tutorials. - 2.
 Complete homework.
 Find all assignments on Blackboard.
 If you have questions about the assignment, ask them before the assignment is due. - 3.
 Respect me and fellow students. - 4.
 Participate!
 Students who participate in class have better success rates and satisfaction. - 5.
-Submit your own work!

-SPC Plagiarism Policy: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
+Submit your own work! - SPC Plagiarism Policy: It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Plagiarism in any form in this class will result in a zero for the assignment and possible expulsion from the class.